SilasVM/GitKit2/README.md

 #### Community and Collaboration

 In this activity students will fork and clone the repository and will claim a `Round1` issue in the issue tracker.
 The activity instructs students to claim an issue by commenting on it and that issues will be assigned to the first student to comment on each issue.
 The instructor should assign issues to the student in the issue tracker.
-There are enough `Round1` issues for 26 students.
+There are enough `Round1` issues for 25 students.
+There will be one issue already pre-assigned to you the instructor for demonstration purposes.

 #### Working Local & Upstreaming